-The mouse pointer is not visible unless a USB mouse is attached.
+The mouse pointer is not visible unless a mouse (P/S2 or USB mouse or 95-key keyboard with pointing device) is attached.

-If a mouse is attached, the mouse pointer is displayed on screen.
+If a mouse of any kind is attached, the mouse pointer is displayed on screen.

 Setup the Radio and Network